GWarrenn/gwarrenn.github.io/_posts/2020-05-21-Definitive-Gatorade-Ranking.md

 ### Opinions by Gender

 On average, men rated all of the colors slightly higher than women and non-binary respondents.
 Generally, attitudes across the gender spectrum tend to follow the same overall pattern, though with a varying degrees of intensity.
-However, interesting differences in taste preference can be found with Grape/Purple and Strawberry Lemonade.
+However, there are some interesting gaps in opinion by gender.
+Men tend to be more favorable towards Grape than women and non-binary respondents, while women are rated Strawberry Lemonade higher than their counterparts.
+Non-binary respondents show the strongest support for Lime Cucumber, though I think this may be driven by the respondent who identifies as "limon pepino" -- thanks for that by the way.

 ![](https://raw.githubusercontent.com/GWarrenn/gwarrenn.github.io/gatorade-ranking/images/gatorade_ranking/3_1_demo_gender_recode_plot.png)